 If you hold a relevant animal degree and have already studied the fundamentals of canine manual therapy, such as health and safety, professional studies, canine handling, canine osteology, arthrology and myology etc., and have worked therapeutically with dogs for several years in clinical practice, you may be eligible to apply for the Canine Osteopathic Conversion Course.

-Becoming an COCC student, offers you the opportunity to bypass some of AOI’s Certificate Level One Academic Pathway.
-This is typically because you are already an experienced animal practitioner (such as an ACPAT physio or IAVC chiropractor, with a degree background), competently using many of the techniques taught at Level One.
-AOI sees no benefit forcing an established practitioner to revisit knowledge, assessments and treatments that they use in every day practice, but if you have only just qualified, you may not be accepted (onto the COCC) because our Level two Diploma pathway assumes that the practitioner is comfortable and competent at working in clinical practice and are proficient in their techniques.
+AOI sees no benefit forcing an established practitioner to revisit knowledge, assessments and treatments that they use in every day practice, but if you have only just qualified, you may not be accepted (onto the COCC) because our Level two Diploma Programme assumes that practitioners are comfortable and competent at working in clinical practice and are proficient in their techniques.

-Firstly, students of the Canine Osteopathic Conversion Course must first study relevant modules from year one of the AOI Diploma Programme.
+- Students of the Canine Osteopathic Conversion Course must first study relevant modules from year one of the AOI Diploma Programme.
 These are taken online in your own time, so students must have a desktop or laptop computer and a stable internet connection.

 Module 1 Osteopathic Studies – Part I;